 The Fujifilm X-E3 is the most recent addition to the X-Series mirrorless cameras.
 It replaces the old X-E2S and features 24.3MP X-Trans COMS III Sensor.

-Moreover, the X-Pro2 targets the professionals and other enthusiasts while the X-E3 appeals to a huge range of people, with some great functionalities and well-organized controls.
+Moreover, the X-Pro2 targets professionals and other enthusiasts, while the X-E3 appeals to a huge range of people, with some great functionalities and well-organized controls.

-Since the X-Pro2, as we have witnessed, every camera from Fujifilm X-Series packs the 24.3 MP X-Trans COMS III Sensor, which shows a very decent performance as compared to the 16.3 MP Sensor fitted in the X-E2S.
+Since the X-Pro2, as we have witnessed, every camera from the Fujifilm X-Series packs the 24.3 MP X-Trans COMS III Sensor, which performs well as compared to the 16.3 MP Sensor fitted in the X-E2S.

-With a more capable sensor, the X-E3 will get more native ISO range of 200-12,800 compared to the 6400 on its predecessor, while the extended ISO range now is 100-51,200.
-And the X-E2S had the option to support JPEG-only files; the X-E3 on the other hand, also supports raw files.
+With a more capable sensor, the Fujifilm X-E3 will get a more native ISO range of 200-12,800 compared to the 6400 on its predecessor, while the extended ISO range now is 100-51,200.
+And the X-E2S had the option to support JPEG-only files; the X-E3 on the other hand also supports RAW files.

-The Fujifilm X-E3 comes with an OLED electronic viewfinder (EVF) with a 2.36 million dots high resolution and a 0.62x magnification.
-It is equipped with a rear 3-inch touchscreen display with 1040k resolution.
-Different functionalities can be seen on the touchscreen, previously spotted on the X-T20, however, they offer great control.
-You can simply tap on the display to access focus and activate the shutter and at the same time swipe through and pinch-to-zoom while assessing the images.
+The Fujifilm X-E3 comes with an OLED electronic viewfinder (EVF) with a 2.36-million dots high resolution and 0.62x magnification.
+It is equipped with a rear three-inch touchscreen display with 1040k resolution.
+Different functionalities can be seen on the touchscreen that offer great control.
+You can simply tap on the display to access focus and activate the shutter, and at the same time swipe through and pinch-to-zoom while assessing the images.

 There is no option to directly navigate the menus but the camera will let you use flicking movements to trigger the pre-assigned functions.
-Quick menu settings can also be altered by the user.
+Quick menu settings can also be changed by the user.

-The Fujifilm’s TTL 256-zone metering system has been used in the X-E3, which is very well tried and tested, and doesn’t disappoint you when it comes to performance; however, it was observed that it may sometimes underexpose the high contrast scenes, but the well-placed exposure compensation key will help you rectify this issue.
+The Fujifilm’s TTL 256-zone metering system has been used in the X-E3, which is very well tried and tested, and doesn’t disappoint you when it comes to performance.
+However, it was observed that it may sometimes underexpose high-contrast scenes, but the well-placed exposure compensation key will help you rectify this issue.
 Other post-processing options are also available if you wish to lift the shadows.

-Thanks to the 2.36 million dots resolution, the viewfinder image of the X-E3 is bright and has a great level of detail.
+Thanks to the 2.36-million dots resolution, the viewfinder image of the Fujifilm X-E3 is bright and has a great level of detail.
 Same electronic viewfinder was used previously in X-T20.

 The battery life is probably the only area where Fujifilm should have focused more.
-The camera gives you 350 shots on a single charge, which certainly isn’t bad for a mirrorless camera but when we look at the DSLR rival such as, Nikon D5600; it is a top performer with 820 shots of battery life.
+The camera gives you 350 shots on a single charge, which certainly isn’t bad for a mirrorless camera, but when we look at the DSLR rival such as the Nikon D5600, it is a top performer with 820 shots of battery life.
 So, Fujifilm certainly should have taken the necessary steps to improve the camera’s battery life.
-The X-E3 comes with a dedicated charger packed in the box, which is nice though.
+The X-E3 comes with a dedicated charger packed in the box, which is nice.